M2TeamArchived/NSudo/Readme.md

 - Please go to the [CPU Architecture] folder and click NSudo.exe.
 Follow the prompts.
-  - For example, if you want to use 64-bit NSudo on your Intel or AMD device, you need to go to the x64 folder and click NSudo.exe
+  - For example, if you want to use 64-bit NSudo on your Intel or AMD device, you need to go to the x64 folder and click NSudoG.exe

 ## Command Line Options
 ```